5 Common Relapse Warning Signs and Symptoms To Heed In Early Recovery

 It is vital to understand the signs of life-threatening relapse.

-There are common signs and symptoms which can clue you in on the possibility of an oncoming problem.
+There are common signs and symptoms which inform you of an oncoming problem.
 Knowing these signs is vital to avoid relapse.

 When you are working with a recovery coach, and residing in sober living home, symptoms of an impending relapse are visible to your coach and peers.

 Hold yourself accountable for making the changes suggested by your support.
 These changes could be the difference between

 Life or death

 Losing all that you worked for in early recovery such as restoring and rebuilding past relationships, with loved ones, family, and friends.

 5 warning signs and symptoms of an impending relapse include:

 Common Relapse Warning Sign #1 - Believing you can drink safely.